SRA-VJTI/Wall-E_v2.1/README.md

 *Official Repository for the self-balancing-line-following bot workshop, implemented with ESP32*

-Run the following commands for a quick install:
+Run the following commands for a quick install on **Linux-based systems**:

 ```bash
 sudo chmod +x wall_e_install.sh